ogunshinaismail/React-Blog/README.md

 ## `npx json-server --watch data/db.json --port 8000`

-Runs the server for our database
+Runs the server for our database.\
 Open [http://localhost:3000](http://localhost:8000) to view it in your browser.

 ### `npm test`